VincentRicardo/hectarus_simulation/README.md

 <img src="/asset/self_stabilization.gif" width="500">

 ## Flaw
+The developed project has some flaw in its developed such as
+1. The IMU features only developed until self-stabilization, for dynamic terrain in walking process is not implemented well.
+2. The world developed in the simulation is only using a stairs, not included for other uneven terrain for example broken path, rocky road, mud, etc.
+3. The URDF/Xacro model cant be modified freely because of some bug after using a fusion-to-urdf plugin.
+For example, the joint origin has some gimbal lock that only can move 2 axis instead of 3 axis.

+# Installation
 ## Prerequisites
 The ROS2, colcon and Gazebo needed to be installed on the PC to run the program.
 1. The ROS2 Jazzy can be downloaded in this [link](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) tutorial